dosco/graphjin/docs/website/docs/example.md

 ## Create new product

-The below GraphQL query and variables together will insert a new product into the database.
-The `connect` keyword will find a user who's `id` equals `5` and set the `user_id` field on product to that users id.
+The following GraphQL query and variables together will insert a new product into the database.
+The `connect` keyword will find a user whose `id` equals `5` and set the `user_id` field on the product to that user's id.

 ```json
 {